blueimp/Gallery/README.md

   srcsetProperty: 'srcset',
   // The list object property (or data attribute) with the object sizes:
   sizesProperty: 'sizes',
+  // The list object property (or data attribute) with the object sources:
+  sourcesProperty: 'sources',
   // The gallery listens for transitionend events before triggering the
   // opened and closed events, unless the following option is set to false:
   displayTransition: true,